 As a donor to many organizations myself, I seek out the mission, vision and values espoused by the non profit.
 I then look at their service count, longevity, geographic area of services and judge the overall benefit to the community at large.
 In the home health care arena I want to know that the clinicians are compassionate, professional and committed to quality home health care for the ill at the highest level of care including best practices and advanced technology.

-Our Board takes seriously its fiduciary responsibility and helps set the policies that enable the VNA/SCC to deliver the best care to every patient every day!
+Our Board takes seriously its fiduciary responsibility and helps set the policies that enable the VNA South Central to deliver the best care to every patient every day!

 Some, but not all, of the services available through the Cardiac Care Program are as follows:

 · In home respiratory therapy instructions

 · In home PT/INR testing by the ITC Protime Microcoagulation System